+If you are installing the sensor for the first time, it has never had oil in it.
+Accomplish the following after installation.
 In order to obtain the best accuracy during oil level programming, you will need to simulate an oil change to get the sensor wet before you program it for the first time.

-We suggest installing the sensor, then plug up the oil pan.
-After that, add a quart or two of oil to the engine.
-Next, allow time to drain all of that oil out.
+We suggest putting the aircraft in a normal flight attitude or angle.
+Plug up the oil pan.
+Add a quart or two of oil to the engine.
+Next, allow time (10 Min.) to drain all of that oil out.
+The sensor is now wet with oil.
+We will call this level, a "zero oil level".
 Plug up the oil pan again, then proceed to program the oil levels as you add oil in Mode 2.